01 of 07

 But don't let that deter you.
 A stay in Sarlat will be rewarded by some great food and evocative views.
 The Saturday morning market is not to be missed.

 Sarlat is 550 km from Paris and has almost 11,000 inhabitants.
 There are plenty of restaurants--an abundance of them in fact.
 Sarlat also is on the Paris-Souillac-Sarlat and Toulouse-Souillac-Sarlat train lines.
-It takes around 6 and a half hours to arrive at Sarlat from Paris (see the route on a map or find another route).
+It takes around 6 and a half hours to arrive at Sarlat from Paris.

 05 of 07

-Beynac is one of my favorite little towns to visit in the Dordogne.
+Beynac is a wonderful little town to visit in the Dordogne.
 The Château de Beynac, crowning the limestone cliff, has undergone a recent restoration, and the interior is quite nice.
 The chateau is privately owned, but you can visit from 10 AM – 6.30 PM in-season for around 7 Euros.
 You can drive up, but parking below is recommended.
 It's a steep walk to the top, about 15 minutes.

 06 of 07